pcardotatgit/lab_simulator-002/XDR_workflows/readme.md

 The result is that the Advanced Alert Webex Card described into the [**XDR_ALERT_CARD_WITH_TARGETS_AND_OBSERVABLES_TO_WEBEX_ROOM**](https://github.com/pcardotatgit/webex_for_xdr_part-6_XDR_send_alert_workflow) article, is sent into the Alert Bot Webex Room with targets and observables in selection list into the formular.
 Then the Security Operator can select objects to isolate and block.

-FOr the demo, you must install this workflow into your XDR tenant.
+For the demo, you must import this workflow into your XDR workflow library.

 And you must assign the correct value to the following global XDR variables :